DIANA KINCAID, EXECUTIVE DIRECTOR

 LYNN FASS, Current Board Co-Chair, and Past PRESIDENT

-Lynn, a Registered Nurse and a Certified Lymphedema Therapist and has been a guiding force behind the NWLC for over 25 years and continues in a leadership role.
+Lynn, a Registered Nurse and a Certified Lymphedema Therapist and has been a true guiding force behind the Northwest Lymphedema Center for over 25 years and luckily for us continues in that capacity to this day.
 She trained at the Vodder and Casley-Smith Schools.
 She also speaks from experience, having had Primary Lymphedema in her legs since she was a teenager and in her arms which developed about 10 years later.
 Lynn is also a former patient at the Foldi clinic in Hinterzarten, Germany.
 She particularly enjoys teaching others about lymphedema management with the goal of improving their quality of life.
 Lynn has a loyal following of former students and patients whom she has guided, and who often who return to take her classes again.

 LAURIE JONES, Board Co-Chair

-Not until midlife after taking the flagship self-care class taught at our then headquarters at Jovi-Pak ‘s manufacturing plant in Kent, Washington by Lynn Fass and JoAnn Rovig, did Laurie ever meet anyone else with primary lymphedema, or who knew much about what to do about it.
-Inspired by the education and support she had received and in being designated a Lymph Science Advocate in 2016, Laurie has more recently taken on administration and management duties for our nonprofit.
+Not until midlife after taking the flagship self-care class taught at our then headquarters at Jovi-Pak ‘s manufacturing plant in Kent, Washington by Lynn Fass and JoAnn Rovig, did Laurie ever meet anyone else with Lymphedema, or who knew much about what to do about it!
+Inspired by the education and support she had received and in being designated a Lymph Science Advocate by the National Lymphedema Network in 2016, Laurie has more recently taken on administration and management duties for our nonprofit.
 With a background in public policy for an agency of the U.S. Congress, Laurie is honored to have a leadership role at this critical time of promising developments in lymphatic science and medicine, and the new hope that brings for patients.
-Laurie is a breast cancer survivor, and is especially proud of two beautiful knee replacements in her lymphedema legs.
+Laurie is a breast cancer survivor, and is especially proud of two beautiful knee replacements in her legs with Primary Lymphedema.
+She credits that success to what she has learned, and the support she has received from the special community of the Northwest Lymphedema Center.

 Julie Venn, Vice President

-Julie has a very comprehensive approach to caring for those with lymphedema.
-With engineering in her professional background, after a diagnosis of breast cancer and treatment for her own lymphedema, Julie redirected her talents toward intensive training to treat lymphedema patients as a certified massage therapist in private practice.
+Julie has a very comprehensive approach to caring for those with Lymphedema.
+With engineering in her professional background, after a diagnosis of breast cancer and treatment for her own Lymphedema, Julie redirected her talents toward intensive training to treat Lymphedema patients as a certified massage therapist in private practice.
 Along with this she also became a certified fitter for compression garments and created Custom Fit Therapies in Auburn, Washington.
-Her combined therapeutic practice and compression garment business holistically focuses on tailoring the many steps to move forward with each person’s lymphedema care and healing.
+Her combined therapeutic practice and compression garment business holistically focuses on tailoring the many steps to move forward with each person’s Lymphedema care and healing.
 Julie has committed countless leadership hours and hands-on efforts to teaching our self-care class and supporting the organization’s mission as a whole.
-Julie has also led numerous lymphedema support groups and developed the outstanding and very popular, Harmony Hill Lymphedema Retreat.
+Julie has also led numerous Lymphedema support groups and is responsible for developing the outstanding and very popular, Harmony Hill Lymphedema Retreats.

 JoAnn Rovig, Board Member, Founder & Advisor EMERITUS

-JoAnn is and always has been a true champion for lymphedema patients.
-As the one of the first licensed lymphedema therapists in the Pacific Northwest; Founder of the first Lymphedema Clinic in Washington State; and Founder and Chief Product Designer for JoViPak Corporation for over a decade, JoAnn knows lymphedema and its treatment very well.
+JoAnn is and always has been a true champion for Lymphedema patients.
+As the one of the first licensed Lymphedema therapists in the Pacific Northwest; Founder of the first Lymphedema Clinic in Washington State; and Founder and Chief Product Designer for JoViPak Corporation for over a decade, JoAnn knows Lymphedema and its treatment very well.
 She received a breast cancer diagnosis during the last month of her massage training where she was fortunate to see a demonstration on Manual Lymph Drainage.
-After having 22 lymph nodes removed and seven weeks of radiation, JoAnn headed for Austria to specialize as a lymphedema therapist.
-With one of her first patients, Jane Gordon, they immediately recognized the need to expand lymphedema awareness in our community, so they co-founded the Northwest Lymphedema Center as an educational facility for patients and their caregivers.
+After having 22 lymph nodes removed and seven weeks of radiation, JoAnn headed for Austria to specialize as a Lymphedema therapist.
+With one of her first patients, Jane Gordon, they immediately recognized the need to expand Lymphedema awareness in our community, so they co-founded the Northwest Lymphedema Center as an educational facility for patients and their caregivers.
 After JoAnn sold JoViPak to BSN Medical, she started Lymphedema Challenger to continue to focus on her health and therapeutic priorities.
+Jovi-Pak products are now sold under the Jobst label by Essity Corporation.
+JoAnn’s newest series of videos are available at her website!